progpjs/progpjs/README.md

 not the underlying javascript code!

 * ProgpJS comes with his own ReactJS implementation, which is optimized for Server Side Rendering.
-  It's a works in progress but it's very interesting and it allows you to dow thing like
+  It's a works in progress but it's very interesting and it allows you to do thing like
  ```(<MyReactComponent />).toString()``` to render React components, without needing installing/initializing anything.

 * ProgpJS allows you to embed your script, resources, and dependencies in the final executable, doing that deploying your code
 only require to copy/past a uniq file.

-### WSL2 but not Windows
+### Linux, Apple, WSL2, X64 and ARM.
+But not Windows

 The current version of ProgpJS isn't supported on Windows but works with WSL2.
 The reason being that Go don't work
 well with the Clang version used to compile V8 on Windows.
 Previously it was possible to compile v8 with MingGW, but
 the recent version can't.
 It must be possible to create a DLL enclosing V8, but I don't choose to do it mainly
 because I will probably add support for another javascript engine which will be fully compatibly with Windows.

-ProgJS works well on x64 and ARM64, also Apple Silicon. x64 processors aren't currently supported, since the
+ProgJS works well on x64 and ARM64, also Apple Silicon. x86 processors aren't currently supported, since the
 v8 engine don't support it.
+I don't know if some projects require x86 support, if it's the case feel free to contact
+me in order to discuss it.

 ## ProgpJS author

-## I'm freelance on complex full stack project
+## I'm freelance on complex full stack projects

 Hello I'm Johan PIQUET, and I'm the author of ProgpJS.
 I'm a freelance working mainly on full stack projects
 where a high level of coding competencies are required.

-If you are search a coder with a very good level in Go, C++, javascript, node.js, ReactJS, then
+My clients are small compagnies but also prestigious compagnies
+for whom I carry out project management missions as well as software development missions.

+If you are searching someone with good relational competencies able to manage a team of young developers
-feel free to contact me on the project discord page [link](https://discord.com/channels/1193642220092403772/1193642220092403775) or my LinkedIn [link](https://www.linkedin.com/in/johan-piquet-72219114/).
+and develop their skills, then feel free to contact me n the project discord page [link](https://discord.com/channels/1193642220092403772/1193642220092403775) or my LinkedIn [link](https://www.linkedin.com/in/johan-piquet-72219114/).
+Also as you guess I'm very proficient in Go, C++, Javascript, Node.js and ReactJs.

 I'm from France and I live between Lyon and Grenoble.
 If you are near there, I would be happy
 to meet you in order to speak of your projects.